Skip to main content

 Find summer camps and campus visit options that allow students to learn more about what opportunities exist in the College of Engineering!

-E-Girls is a free overnight program for girls currently in 9th, 10th, and 11th grade in June.
-Enrollment is limited to 50 girls.
-Workshops have been led by Society of Women Engineers professionals and college students that may include: Biomechanics of Footwear, Packaging and the Environment, Physics of Rock Climbing/Rope Walking, etc. Each year is different!
+STEM Gems is a completely free overnight program for exiting 9th, 10th & 11th graders designed to increase participation in STEM.
+Enrollment is limited to 50 students.
+Workshops have been led by Society of Women Engineers professionals and members of the Phi Sigma Rho sorority for women in engineering.
+Workshops in the past have included Artificial Intelligence, Game Animations, Physics of Rock Climbing/Rope Walking, etc.

 Request a COEN Tour